fordsfords/vti-market-status/README.md

 ## Troubleshooting

 **Workflow fails with "permission denied"**:
-- Go to Settings → Actions → General
+- This means workflow permissions weren't set correctly
-- Under "Workflow permissions", select "Read and write permissions"
+- See step 4 in the setup instructions above
-- Click "Save"
+- Go to Settings → Actions → General, select "Read and write permissions", then Save

 **GitHub Pages not working**:
 - Ensure repository is public